Probe into 'discarded' ballots becomes campaign outrage fuel

 All of them were marked for President Donald Trump, it said.
-Then came another news release with key details changed but still little explanation of what had happened and whether investigators believed a criminal act had occurred.
+Then came another news release with key details changed — the presidential choice was unknown on two of the ballots because they had been resealed — but still little explanation of what had happened and whether investigators believed a criminal act had occurred.

 Despite the information vacuum, the White House press secretary told reporters “ballots for the president” had been “cast aside.”
 The Trump campaign’s rapid response arm pushed out the release from Trump’s own Justice Department under the headline “Democrats are trying to steal the election” — ignoring the fact that the local government, Luzerne County, is controlled by Republicans.
 Conservative voices used the news release as rocket fuel to amplify the investigation on social media.